-Does your child frequently make negative comments about his or her abilities, appearance or value as a person?
+Does your child frequently make negative comments about his or her appearance or value as a person?

 Does your child frequently compare him or herself to others and views him or herself as inferior?